elouiestudent/personal-website/README.md

-This project is the first iteration of my personal website.
+## my-personal-website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the first iteration of my personal website and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts